OsinachiEzemba/Excel_Project_Sales_Insights/README.md

 - Combined charts into a dynamic, interactive Excel dashboard.
 - Integrated slicers for easy filtering and timelines for date-based exploration.

+  ## Results
+I have documented the entire process of this project in a Medium publication.
+You can access this publication via this [link](https://ezembaosinachi.medium.com/delving-into-homicides-in-the-united-states-a-data-driven-exploration-bb68b277f599).

   # Output-dashboard
   <img width="922" alt="Sales dashboard" src="https://github.com/OsinachiEzemba/Excel_Project_Sales_Insights/assets/127313959/6419ca1a-547a-4014-86ec-90dd6ba47fe0">